 maslow’s hierarchy of need explained

-It can clearly be seen how the curriculum in its entirety fulfils these needs as summarised in the diagram below.
-The three threads are fed by 15 key strands as shown.
-By covering the 5 key areas of the hierarchy, beginning with the basics at the base of the pyramid, we aim to set them up to be able to learn and develop as individuals who will be equipped to live fulfilling lives and usefully contribute to society.
+These three threads of the curriculum (Support, Inspire, Thrive) are fed by 15 key strands.
+By linking these to the 5 key areas of Maslow’s hierarchy, beginning with the physical needs at the base of the pyramid, we aim to set up students to be able to learn and develop as individuals who will be equipped to live fulfilling lives and usefully contribute to society.

-The Social level is targeted through the above vehicles and additionally the Stonewall work which actively promotes ‘acceptance without exception’ and the Wider World work which encourages students to learn about and value diversity, both within their own community and in the larger global community.
-Additionally the Personal Development Activities (PDA) contribute to this through the use of activities that bring together different groups of students from different year groups and encourage cooperation and friendship between the age groups.
+The Social level is targeted through the above vehicles and additionally our Red Award work which actively promotes ‘acceptance without exception’ and the Wider World work which encourages students to learn about and value diversity, both within their own community and in the larger global community.
+Additionally, the Personal Development Activities (PDA) contribute to this through the use of activities that bring together different groups of students from different year groups and encourage cooperation and friendship between the age groups.

 It is the combination of these contributing fibres that make the Malton School threads unique.